Thursday, August 28, 2025

 LOSING YOUR SALVATION

-Unfortunately, there is considerable division among believers on the subject of whether one can lose their salvation.
+Unfortunately, there is quite some division among believers on the subject of whether one can lose their salvation.
 However, the overwhelming weight of biblical evidence affirms that once a person is truly born again, their salvation is eternally secure.

 I firmly believe that a person cannot lose their salvation once they have been genuinely regenerated by the Holy Spirit.
 Those who later abandon their faith were never truly born again or saved in the first place.
 As the Apostle John explains: